intrinio/csharp-sdk/docs/DataPointApi.md

             Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

             var dataPointApi = new DataPointApi();
-            var identifier = identifier_example;  // string | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID) var tag = tag_example;  // string | An Intrinio data tag ID or code-name
+            var identifier = "AAPL";  // string | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID) var tag = "marketcap";  // string | An Intrinio data tag ID or code-name

             try
             {